rajatchauhan-git/Hashnode_Blogs/cly38zchj000e09l524e5hvsi.md

 ---

 ✨ What is Linux?
-\- Linux is an open-source operating system modelled on UNIX.
+\- Linux is an open-source operating system modeled on UNIX.
 It's the foundation
 of many cloud infrastructures and has a significant presence in the server world, among other places.

 ✨ Basic Fundamentals of Linux: